AdobeDocs/dynamic-media-classic.en/help/using/dynamic-media-newsletter.md

     In this issue:

-  * Resources and information that let you properly manage your high-value assets to confidently deliver experiences that keep your visitors coming back.
+  * Resources and information that let you properly manage your high-value assets so you can confidently deliver experiences that keep your visitors coming back.
   * Learn about an upcoming webinar on protecting your digital assets.
   * Next stop on the information-filled Adobe Insider Tour.
-  * Exciting capabilities available when you have Dynamic Media within Experience Manager Assets (Experience Manager Assets).
+  * Exciting capabilities are available when you have Dynamic Media within Experience Manager Assets (Experience Manager Assets).
   * Adding 360-degree videos and custom video thumbnails to your website.
   * Meet `Andrew Hathaway`, Principal Solutions Consultant for Dynamic Media within Experience Manager Assets.